caroachtrm/caroachtrm.github.io/code/README.md

 Scrollytelling Code for the Greenhouse Gases Project

-## How damaging are the greenhouse gases?
+## Greenhouse Gases made visible
 Intro to the topic

-* CO2-Equivalents explained
-* The Role of F-Gases

-## The importance of dwell time
-* How many years do the gases stay in the atmosphere

-## Percentage of greenhouse gases in our atmosphere
+* Ratio of Greenhouse Gases in our Earth’s Atmosphere
+* Greenhouse Gases have different Lifetimes

+## Measuring the Impact of Greenhouse Gases using CO₂ Equivalents
-* How are the parts splited
+* About the CO₂ Equivalents
+* animated CO₂ Equivalents
+* about F-Gases

+## Human-made Greenhouse Gas Emissions by Gas · Germany 2018
-* Facts about the gases
+* Facts about CO₂

 ## The origin of greenhouse gases

+## Detailed facts about Greenhouse Gases

-## Worldwide comparison
+## Conclusion
+* Linked other Projects

 ## References & About the Project